Jaysmito101/cgl/CONTRIBUTING.md

 - Try to compress the code by
   * Avoid braces for single line blocks
   * Try to avoid if/else if possible
-  * Try to compress multiple lines to a single line as much as posible
+  * Try to compress multiple lines to a single line as much as possible
-- Use CGL internal types for new modules rather than creating it seperately for them
+- Use CGL internal types for new modules rather than creating it separately for them
-- Avoid Code Repetation
+- Avoid Code Repetition
 - Try to place simple single line functions as Macros if possible